saoirse-defi/skatehubba-root/README.md

 # skatehubba (portfolio)
-Aimed at skaters and longboarders, a site to track skate spots.
+Aimed at skaters and longboarders, social media to track skate spots and events.
 A marketplace has been also added.